Trump met Brazilian official with coronavirus, but says 'not concerned'

 “Let’s put it this way: I’m not concerned,” Trump told reporters while meeting with Irish Prime Minister Leo Varadkar in the Oval Office.

+She said the White House medical unit and the U.S. Secret Service are ensuring that “every precaution is taken” to ensure the good health of Trump and Pence, their families and staff.

+“We are monitoring the situation closely and will update everyone as we get more information,” she said.

 The coronavirus pandemic and fallout is shaping up to be perhaps the greatest crisis of Trump’s presidency.
-The front-runner seeking the Democratic nomination to challenge Trump’s bid for re-election later this year, former Vice President Joe Biden, is due to speak on the coronavirus outbreak on Thursday afternoon.
+The front-runner seeking the Democratic nomination to challenge Trump’s bid for re-election later this year, former Vice President Joe Biden, spoke on the coronavirus outbreak on Thursday afternoon.

-Brazilian officials on Thursday confirmed that Brazil’s communications secretary, Fabio Wajngarten, has the coronavirus and is now under quarantine at his home.
-Wajngarten had been on an official visit to the United States with President Jair Bolsonaro, and posted a photo on Instagram of the meeting at Trump’s Florida resort at the weekend, showing him standing next to Trump while wearing a “Make Brazil Great Again” cap.
+Wajngarten had been on an official visit to the United States with Bolsonaro and posted a photo on Instagram of the meeting at Trump’s Mar-a-Lago club last Saturday, showing him standing next to Trump while wearing a “Make Brazil Great Again” cap.
 Vice President Mike Pence was next to Trump.

-Bolsonaro’s medical team is taking all preventative measures to protect the health of the Brazilian president, a statement from Bolsonaro’s office said.
-It did not clarify if Bolsonaro, or others on the trip, were being tested.

-Brazilian newspaper O Estado de S. Paulo reported that Bolsonaro was tested on Thursday, with results due Friday.
+Brazilian newspaper O Estado de S. Paulo reported that Bolsonaro’s test results were due Friday.
 It added that other cabinet ministers on the trip will also be tested.

-“The Brazilian government has also informed the U.S. government authorities of the news so that they can also take the necessary precautionary measures,” the statement said.

 U.S. Senator Rick Scott of Florida on Thursday said he would quarantine himself after meeting with a member of Bolsonaro’s staff during the visit.